StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 It can be observed that the query time is reduced to 0.01 seconds.

-## Check if a query hits the synchronized materialized view
+## Check if a query hits the synchronous materialized view

-Execute EXPLAIN command again to check if the query hits the synchronized materialized view.
+Execute EXPLAIN command again to check if the query hits the synchronous materialized view.

 ```Plain
 MySQL > EXPLAIN SELECT store_id, SUM(sale_amt) FROM sales_records GROUP BY store_id;